Walking for Fitness (cont.)

 Walking for Weight Loss

-The first step in losing weight may not be starting another fad diet.
-It may be walking without changing a thing you eat.
+The first step in losing weight may be walking without changing a thing you eat.

-With dieting, the focus is too often on the input side.
-People worry about calories in.
-They forget about the other side of that equation: calories out.
+With dieting, the focus is too often on input and calories.
+However, the other side of that equation: calories out is more important.
 Burning calories by boosting your metabolism through activity, not pills or diet promises, may be a far more successful way to lose weight.

-- Step 1: Just get out there and walk a little.
+- Step 1: Increase your activity level.
+Just get out there and walk a little.
 Build a daily habit.
-Let's call it being active.
 Don't think about changing clothes, going to a gym, or jumping around for an hour.

 - Just take a short walk to the bus stop, the corner mailbox, or the convenience store for a gallon of milk.
 Find ways to add an extra 2,000 steps into your daily routine.

-- How far you walk or how fast you walk aren't important.
-It's simply walking in short spurts most days of the week.
+- How far or how fast you walk aren't important.
+Simply walking in short spurts most days of the week can be effective.
 Be careful.
 Once you start paying attention to walking, you'll want to walk farther.

 - Goal: You'll realize you don't have to hurt to feel better.
 After a walk, you'll feel invigorated and happy.